-Stanford Law School’s Levin Center for Public Service and Public Interest Law offers postgraduate Public Interest Fellowships which enable nine recipients to each work full-time for a year in a law-related endeavor designed to further the public interest.
-These are separate from other postgraduate Stanford Law School fellowships focused on substantive areas (e.g., international human rights, criminal defense).
+Stanford Law School’s Levin Center for Public Service and Public Interest Law offers postgraduate Public Interest Fellowships which enable our graduates to work full-time for a year in a law-related endeavor designed to further the public interest.
+These are separate from other postgraduate Stanford Law School fellowship programs focused on substantive areas (e.g., international human rights, criminal defense).

-For the SLS fellowships, all members of the SLS JD Classes of 2013-2015 who have not previously been awarded a post-graduate legal fellowship or government honors/new attorney program position are eligible to apply.
-The Ford Foundation fellowships are limited to currently enrolled JD students from the class of 2015 and alumni from the class of 2014 who have not previously been awarded a post-graduate legal fellowship or government honors/new attorney program position.
+All members of the SLS JD Classes of 2014-2016 who have not previously been awarded a post-graduate legal fellowship or government honors/new attorney program position are eligible to apply for a 2016-2017 fellowship.

-The SLS program allows applicants to propose placements at any domestic 501(c)(3) non-profit organization or international tax-exempt non-governmental organization that provides legal services for underrepresented communities or otherwise serves the public interest.
-The Ford Foundation fellowships are limited to placements with pre-approved sponsoring organizations who are current/former Ford Foundation grant recipients.
+Our program allows applicants to propose placements at any domestic 501(c)(3) non-profit organization or international tax-exempt non-governmental organization that provides legal services for underrepresented communities or otherwise serves the public interest.
+Alumni seeking clerkships with foreign courts and international tribunals are eligible to apply for this fellowship, too.

 Sponsoring entities are not required to make any financial contributions toward the Fellow’s salary or benefits but must demonstrate their ability to support the Fellow (e.g., appropriate supervision, adequate office space, resources to support program expenses).

 Eligible organizations may engage in direct legal services, impact litigation, or policy advocacy, either domestically or abroad.
 Applicants do not need to propose creation of a new project but should outline the responsibilities they anticipate undertaking if selected.